Sadashiv/devops_stuff/aws/IAM_S2.md

   2 prefixes 11,000 per second

-S3 before uses more time time download cvs/zip file and load data S3 select after write simple SQl query to increase performance up to 400% and 80% cheaper
+S3 before uses more time time download cvs/zip file and load data S3 select after write simple SQl query(get subset of data) to increase performance up to 400% and 80% cheaper

 3 different ways to share S3 bucket across accounts
 - Using Bucket policies and IAM(Applies across the entire bucket) programatic access only